Licensing for the Altium NEXUS Server consists of the following two components, that together comprise a two-tiered licensing system:

 Additional licensing can also be purchased as needed, to allow a higher number of simultaneous connections to the Altium NEXUS Server.
 Simply purchase the relevant Client Access License with the number of additional seats required.

-The same user can be accessing the Altium NEXUS Server concurrently in different ways (e.g. connected through Altium NEXUS AND signed-in through an external Web Browser) and it only counts as a single connection from the licensing perspective, when access is made from the same PC.
+The same user can be accessing the Altium NEXUS Server concurrently in different ways (e.g. connected through the NEXUS design client AND signed-in through an external Web Browser) and it only counts as a single connection from the licensing perspective, when access is made from the same PC.
 If the same user accesses the NEXUS Server from different PCs, each different PC access will require a separate connection (so extra seat of a Client Access License).